-OLCF allows Leadership Jobs (i.e., using 20% or more of the nodes) to run for 24 hours.
+OLCF allows Leadership Jobs (i.e., using 20-100% of the nodes) to run for 24 hours.
 It is highly desirable for the jobs to run without disruption for 24 hours.
 Each application has an I/O phase at the end of a well-defined compute phase that may be hourly or more.
 It is undesirable to require applications to add defensive checkpoint I/O phases in the middle of a compute phase.
+Priority: TR-1